ansible-collections/ansible.netcommon/docs/ansible.netcommon.net_vlan_module.rst

 ----------
 :Removed in collection release after 2022-06-01
 :Why: Updated modules released with more functionality
-:Alternative: Use platform-specific "[netos]_logging" module
+:Alternative: Use platform-specific "[netos]_vlans" module

 Synopsis
 --------
-- This module provides declarative management of logging on network devices.
+- This module provides declarative management of VLANs on network devices.